About data provision

 • URLs of requested web resources.

-Application operation statistics
+Application statistics

 /var/opt/kaspersky